22A31A4246/bankbot-chatbot/README.md

 Copy code
 python -m venv venv
 source venv/bin/activate         # On Linux/Mac
 venv\\Scripts\\activate          # On Windows
 Install Dependencies

-bash
-Always show details

 Copy code
 pip install -r requirements.txt
 Run the Flask App

-bash
-Always show details

 Copy code
 python app.py
 The server will start on http://127.0.0.1:5000/

 🚀 Usage
-Open the browser and go to http://127.0.0.1:5000/

-Login using the demo credentials (or add new entries in database.db)
+Open the browser and go to http://127.0.0.1:5000/ Login using the demo credentials (or add new entries in database.db)

 Use the chatbot to perform actions like:
 “Check my balance”
 “Transfer 200 to savings account”
 “Show last transactions”

 📸 Screenshots

 1. NLU Training & Prediction
 ![alt text](<Screenshot 2025-08-31 190532.png>)